Nicolas Aubé-Kubel: Colorado Avalanche

 The Avalanche swept the Nashville Predators in the first round of the 2022 Stanley Cup playoffs, with Aubé-Kubel recording 19 hits in the four-game series.
 He saw limited playing time as the postseason progressed, missing most of the Western Conference Final against the Edmonton Oilers.
-In the 2022 Stanley Cup Finals, the Avalanche defeated the Tampa Bay Lightning in six games to win their first championship since 2001.
+In the 2022 Stanley Cup Final, the Avalanche defeated the Tampa Bay Lightning in six games to win their first championship since 2001.
 Aubé-Kubel skated in 14 postseason games, recording no points in the process.
-Following the win, Aubé-Kubel gained notoriety for dropping and denting the Stanley Cup, while carrying it to the team photo.
+Following the win, Aubé-Kubel gained notoriety for dropping and denting the Stanley Cup while carrying it to the team photo.

 Toronto Maple Leafs

 On July 13, 2022, the Toronto Maple Leafs signed Aubé-Kubel as a free agent to a one-year, $1 million contract for the 2022–23 season.

 Washington Capitals

 On November 4, 2022, the Maple Leafs placed Aubé-Kubel on waivers after he went scoreless in six games.
 On November 5, he was claimed by the Washington Capitals.
 Aubé-Kubel scored his first goal as a Capital on January 5, 2023, in the second period of a 6–2 victory over the Columbus Blue Jackets.
 On March 3, Aubé-Kubel signed a one-year contract extension, worth $1.225 million with the Capitals.
 Aubé-Kubel appeared in 60 games with the Capitals during the 2023–24 season, scoring 6 goals and 16 points.